Port Deposit, Maryland: Transportation

+Roadways

 The present-day primary method of transportation to and from Port Deposit is by road.
 Maryland Route 222 passes through the center of town along Main Street, connecting northwards to U.S. Route 1 near Conowingo Dam and southward to Perryville and Interstate 95, which is the nearest Interstate highway.
 Both US 1 and I-95 head north towards Philadelphia and south towards Baltimore.
 Maryland Route 276 also serves Port Deposit, heading northeast towards Rising Sun.

+Demand response

+Cecil Transit operates on demand transit to Port Deposit.